African Heritage Month at Halifax Public Libraries

-The first Black History Month poster/calendar was produced.
-Rick Janson, of the the communications department of the Halifax City Regional Library, did the design and layout.
-Zellers Canada sponsored the printing of the calendar as part of a settlement following complaints about the selling of culturally insensitive dolls in their local stores
+The first Black History Month poster and calendar was produced.
+It was designed by Rick Janson, Halifax City Regional Library communications staff member.
+Zellers Canada sponsored the printing of the calendar as part of a settlement following complaints about the selling of culturally insensitive dolls in their local stores.

 The first Black History Month Quiz, sponsored by the Halifax City Regional Library is held.
-The Quiz featured a Halifax versus Dartmouth format with teams that included the mayors of both cities, media personalities, and well-known residents of the Black community.
+The Quiz features a Halifax versus Dartmouth format, and the teams included the mayors of both cities, media personalities, and well-known residents of the Black community.